 This paper is organized as follows.
 A high-level description of the main algorithm is given in Section 2.
 The rigorous definition of the method is in Section 3.
 Section 4 is devoted to global convergence results.
 In Section 5 we prove boundedness of the penalty parameters.
 In Section 6 we show the numerical experiments.
-Applications, conclusions and lines for future research are discussed in Section 7.
+Conclusions are given in Section 7.